 Click Here for tab for Perfect by Ed Sheeran

-Another perfect, catchy, and emotion filled pop song that anyone can play as a solo guitar player and singer.
-This is a single taken from his fourth album titled ‘÷’.
-Of course, as with everything Ed does, it achieved great commercial success hitting the number 1 spot on both the UK Singles Chart and the US Billboard 100.
+Another perfect, catchy, and emotion-filled pop song that anyone can play as a solo guitar player and singer.
+This is a single taken from his fourth album titled ÷.
+Like everything Ed releases, it achieved great commercial success, hitting the number 1 spot on both the UK Singles Chart and the US Billboard 100.
 There was a second version of the song released in which he performs alongside American superstar Beyonce.

-This involves a little bit of staccato picking but also doesn’t require much finger independence meaning you can pluck every string at the same time.
+This involves a little bit of staccato picking, but doesn’t require much finger independence, meaning you can pluck every string at the same time.
 You’ll need a capo on the first fret and will be using the chords G, Em7, Cadd9, and finally a D.

 Señorita by Shawn Mendes and Camila Cabello